 HERCEPTIN, 440MG, INJ.POWDER

-This medication is typically used for the treatment of breast cancer.
+This medication is typically used as part of chemotherapy.

 How to use this medication